||c1875 Breakfast Luncheon Tea Cookbook Harland

 Just a sampling, but oh, what an insight into Victorian cooking!

 Please see the page about how to set the table with flowers, adding a canary bird in the window of the breakfast room to lighten the mood (my Grandmother did just this!), children at the table, and the need to introduce subjects at the table that will please and entertain all folks, that is, manners.

 I have to say, some of the recipes inside are still just as yummy as they were a century ago, and any gourmet cook or lover of cooking in general should find this book most interesting and insightful.

 This hardbound reddish brown book has black inlaid text on the cover and spine.
-It is in VG condition for its age, with minimal wear to the spine and cover board corners, and the inside hinge papers are amazingly uncracked.
+It is in very good condition for its age, with minimal wear to the spine and cover board corners, and the inside hinge papers are amazingly uncracked.
 A couple signatures are starting at the center, but still attached.
 Overall size is 5.25 x 7.75 inches, 459 pages with minimal wear, perhaps one or two turned back at a favorite recipe.
 The text block is tight.
-We are a purveyor of fine old antique books, and do welcome all layaways, which can help one acquire fine books over time, so have a peek in our shop for more books, where you can often combine purchases to save postage.
-We ship books inexpensively using USPS Media Mail insured, but can send at the Priority Mail rate.
-We do have book layaways, please inquire for terms.

 Use the "Go Back" link at the upper right to return to the previous page and make your purchase using the "Buy Now" button.